apparentlyeclipsis/luau-tuto/README.md

 Eclipsis' Luau (Roblox-Lua) Tutorial

 ## Why?
-One of my friends doesn't really know how to handle lua so I made a giant (open source) tutorial, which covers:
+One of my friends doesn't really know how to handle lua so I made a giant (open source) tutorial, which covers things!
-- syntax
-- variables
-- conditions
-- functions
-- method connections

 ## Issues?
 DM @apparentlyeclipsis on discord!
 I'll fix literally anything that's incorrect - however im not fixing any stupid weird random edge cases that might seem really important to one singular person.

-## Reading This In Order
+## Reading
-<sub> skip most of the basics folder if you're familiar with other languages </sub>
-1. basics folder
-  - syntax
-  - variables
-  - conditions
+If it's your first time going through this, I'd suggest skipping the syntax section<sup>t</sup>, because that compares lua/u to other programming languages.
+If you are coming from another programming language, I'd suggest checking out syntax, and any other sections if you need extra clarification on anything.

+<sup>t</sup>uhhhh if you're new goodluck i have no roadmap for this sorry!